writememe/net-api/README.md

 This project is meant to be as extensible as you require.
 The project has a standard structure which can be followed to develop more API calls, or taken into a different direction.

-Most of you will wince at the lack of security on the front end as the usage of environmental variables to set credentials.
+Most of you will wince at the lack of security on the front end at the usage of environmental variables to set credentials.
 This is intentional as most people have their own credential system and authentication mechanisms within their environment.
 This project would be limited in extensibility if I catered to certain systems to handle those problems.

 **3) Useful**

 If I can't see this being useful for others, then there isn't really a point of developing it.
 I'm hoping that you fire it up in your lab environment or in some small corner of your network and give it a go.
 I've designed this with it being useful to others as soon as possible.
-The idea is that within 20 minutes, you are consuming the API and gaining value rather than tweaking arcane settings.
+The idea is that within 20 minutes, you are consuming the API and gaining value rather than tweaking environment-specific settings.

 ### Frontend Authentication